Dr Shazia Choudhry, LLB (Hons) (Liv) Dip LP (York), PhD (Warwick), Solicitor of the Supreme Court (non-practising)

 Email: email@example.comTelephone: +44 (0)20 7882 3945Room Number: Mile End

 Dr Shazia Choudhry is Professor of Law at Queen Mary since 2005.
-She is also a qualified solicitor and previously practised family law within the specialist legal aid sector.
-She has held a number of international visiting posts: at Emory Law School, USA; the European University Institute (Fernand Braudel Fellowship), Italy and the Max Planck Institute for Comparative and International Private Law, Hamburg.
-She was appointed Academic Fellow of the Inner Temple from 2014-2017 which is in recognition of her ‘outstanding contribution of legal teaching and research to the Bar of England and Wales,’ and is now an Associate Fellow.
+She has held a number of international visiting posts: at Emory Law School, USA; the European University Institute (Fernand Braudel Fellowship), Italy, the Max Planck Institute for Comparative and International Private Law, Hamburg and was appointed Visiting Professor at the Faculty of Law, Oxford University from 2020-23.
+She was appointed Academic Fellow of the Inner Temple from 2014-2017 and is now an Associate Fellow.
+She was elected as an Academic Bencher in 2020.

 Her research interests lie in the fields of European and UK human rights law and in particular the interface of those fields with substantive areas of family law.
 Particular areas of interest include the impact of the HRA and the European Convention on Human Rights (ECHR) violence against women as a human rights issue and the effect of rights-based reasoning in the law relating to children.